chnm/anthologize/readme.txt

 If you're upgrading manually from a previous version of Anthologize, please be sure to deactivate your existing plugin before replacing it with the new files, and reactivate after uploading.

+For full export functionality, your PHP installation must have the `mbstring` extension enabled.
+See <a href="https://www.php.net/manual/en/mbstring.installation.php">the mbstring installation page on php.net</a> for more information.

 == Screenshots ==

 1. The Anthologize Project Organizer screen